-With all that said, I’ve been very impressed with the performance of my 4 wheel drive Sprinter and would choose to get the 4×4 upgrade if I were to get another one.
-For other opinions, I’ll share some links in the resources section at the end of this lesson for you to explore.
+With all that said, I have been very impressed with the performance of my 4 wheel drive Sprinter and would choose to get the 4×4 upgrade if I were to get another one.
+For other opinions, I’ll share some links in the resources section at the end of this post for you to explore.

 144 vs 170″ Sprinter Van

-My first Sprinter was the 144” wheelbase, and my current Sprinter is the 170” wheelbase which gives you about 3 and a half extra feet of living space.
+My first Sprinter was the 144” wheelbase and my second Sprinter was the 170” wheelbase which provides about 3 1/2 extra feet of living space.
 There is also a 170” extended version, but that length is not very common.
 Here is a detailed blog post I wrote comparing and contrasting my experience with the two lengths.

-To give you a quick summary, for full-time living, I’ve been very happy with the 170” wheelbase.
-The extra storage and living space has more than made up for the minor inconvenience of having a larger vehicle.
+For full-time living, I have been very happy with the 170” wheelbase.
+The extra storage and living space have more than made up for the minor inconvenience of having a larger vehicle.

 The two wheelbases are very similar in the way they drive and both are highly maneuverable.
 You just have to be a bit more careful with the 170” wheelbase on tight turns and steep terrain.
-With that said, we rallied our 170” Sprinter all over the mountains of Colorado this summer, and good driving skills go a long way.
+With that said, we have rallied our 170” Sprinter all over the mountains of Colorado, and good driving skills go a long way.
 We also choose to avoid busy cities with crowded streets as the stress simply isn’t worth it.

 If you plan to do a lot of city driving, are only 1-2 people, and are doing van life part-time, then the 144” might be the way to go.

-For the first time in 2020, the Ford Transit is coming out in an All Wheel Drive Version.
-This is not as hearty as a traditional four-wheel drive, but it’s a big step up from the regular 2wd Transit, which is rear-wheel drive.
-It is less expensive than the Sprinter, but as of 2020, the All-Wheel Drive Ford Transit only comes in a gas model.
+For the first time in 2020, the Ford Transit came out in an all-wheel-drive version.
+This system is not as hearty as a traditional four-wheel drive, but it’s a big step up from the regular 2wd Transit, which is rear-wheel drive.
+It is less expensive than the Sprinter, but as of 2021, the all-wheel-drive Ford Transit only comes in a gas model.

 The other thing to point out about the new Transit AWD is, unlike the Sprinter where the 4×4 version gets you added clearance, the Ford Transit AWD has no more clearance than the 2wd version.